helpisdev/helpisdev/README.md

 ## Previous projects for educational purposes

-> Note: Some of the following depended on school resources that me be offline now
+> Note: Some of the following depended on school resources that may be offline now

 ### C++